suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 the `Products` table will be involved.

-We also see that order quantities are on the `ProductOrders` table so we'll see that table will be involved.
+We also see that order quantities are on the `ProductOrders` table so we'll see that the `ProductOrders` table will be involved.

 ## Join those tables together

 Now we need to `JOIN` all those tables together!

-Every join of multiple tables always **STARTS** with a table we wil make our `FROM` table.
-Since `OrderQuantity` is the value we want, it makes sense to start with that table.
+Every join of multiple tables always **STARTS** with a table that we will make our `FROM` table.
+Since `OrderQuantity` is the value we want, it makes sense to start with the table that attribute is located on.

 ```sql
 SELECT "ProductOrders"."OrderQuantity"